awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view.md

 ## View Pipeline Details and History \(Console\)<a name="pipelines-view-console"></a>

 You can use the AWS CodePipeline console to view a list of all of the pipelines in your account\.
 You can also view details for each pipeline, including when actions last ran in the pipeline, whether a transition between stages is enabled or disabled, whether any actions have failed, and other information\.
 You can also view a history page that shows details for all pipeline executions for which history has been recorded\.
-Execution history is limited to the most recent 12 months\.
+Execution history is limited to the past 12 months\.

 **Note**
-After an hour, the detailed view of a pipeline will stop refreshing automatically in your browser\.
+After an hour, the detailed view of a pipeline stops refreshing automatically in your browser\.
 To view current information, refresh the page\.

 **To view a pipeline**

-1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codepipeline](http://console.aws.amazon.com/codepipeline)\.
+1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

-   The names and creation date of all pipelines associated with your AWS account will be displayed, along with a link to view execution history for the pipeline\.
+   The names and creation date of all pipelines associated with your AWS account are displayed, along with links to view execution history\.

 1. To see details for a single pipeline, in **Name**, choose the pipeline\.
-You'll see a detailed view of the pipeline, including the state of each action in each stage and the state of the transitions\.
+You can also select the pipeline, and then choose **View pipeline**\.
+A detailed view of the pipeline, including the state of each action in each stage and the state of the transitions, is displayed\.
-![\[The console view of the pipeline indicates the state of each action in each stage and the state of the transitions.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-disabled-transition2.png)![\[The console view of the pipeline indicates the state of each action in each stage and the state of the transitions.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[The console view of the pipeline indicates the state of each action in each stage and the state of the transitions.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[The console view of the pipeline indicates the state of each action in each stage and the state of the transitions.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-view-pipeline-pol.png)![\[The console view of the pipeline indicates the state of each action in each stage and the state of the transitions.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[The console view of the pipeline indicates the state of each action in each stage and the state of the transitions.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

    The graphical view displays the following information for each stage:
-   + The name of the stage\.
+   + The stage name\.
    + Every action configured for the stage\.
    + The state of transitions between stages \(enabled or disabled\), as indicated by the state of the arrow between stages\.
-An enabled transition is indicated by a plain arrow\.
-A disabled transition is indicated by a gray arrow and icon\.
+An enabled transition is indicated by an arrow with a **Disable transition** button next to it\.
+A disabled transition is indicated by an arrow with a strikeout under it and an **Enable transition** button next to it\.
    + A color bar to indicate the status of the stage:
      + Gray: No executions yet
      + Blue: In progress